-METHODOLOGY 5.0
+5.0 METHODOLOGY

 My opinions in this case were arrived at using the same methodology and scientific rigor that I have applied throughout my academic and consulting career performing research, authoring peer-reviewed manuscripts for publication, competing for and obtaining extramural funding for my research program, and assessing the scientific merit of ideas and works of other scientists through the peer review process.
-By and large, my approach involved testing hypotheses via the scientific method and consideration of attribution elements (e.g., Bradford Hill criteria) by relying on and searching the peer-reviewed scientific literature and other resources as well as my education, training, and experience.
+By and large, my approach involved testing a hypothesis via the scientific method and consideration of attribution elements (e.g., Bradford Hill criteria) by relying on and searching the peer-reviewed scientific literature and other resources as well as my education, training, and experience.

 My opinions and findings expressed in this report were derived from methodology that is generally accepted and relied upon by life scientists and toxicology experts.
-These opinions and findings are held to a reasonable degree of scientific certainty and are based on my extensive knowledge, education, training and experience in the fields of toxicology, immunology, cell biology, biochemistry, and related disciplines over the span of nearly forty years.
+These opinions and findings are held to a reasonable degree of scientific certainty and are based on my extensive knowledge, education, training and experience in the fields of toxicology, immunology, cell biology, biochemistry and related disciplines over the span of nearly 40 years.
 As additional information becomes available, I may supplement or modify my opinions.

-5.1 The Scientific Method and Bradford Hill Criteria
+The Scientific Method and Bradford Hill Criteria 5.1

-Plaintiffs' experts including Drs.
-Gilbert, Hatten, Plunkett, Culp and Bird have asserted that epidemiological studies support an association between bladder cancer and TCE, PCE, benzene, and vinyl chloride alone, or in combination with one another.
-Other experts (e.g., Dr. Julie E. Goodman and Dr. Peter E. Shields) are rebutting those assertions.
-The "jumping in" place for me starts with addressing the question, "how can TCE, PCE, benzene, and vinyl chloride, alone or in combination with one another, cause bladder cancer"?
+Plaintiffs' expert Dr. Kathleen Gilbert asserts that epidemiological studies support an association between kidney cancer and TCE.4 Plaintiffs' other experts, Drs.
+Mallon, Hatten, Dr. Freeman and Bird, assert that epidemiological studies support an association between kidney cancer TCE, PCE, benzene, and vinyl chloride alone, or in combination with one another.5 Other experts (e.g., Dr. Julie E. Goodman and Dr. Peter E. Shields) are rebutting this assertion.
+The "jumping in" place for me starts with, "how can TCE, PCE, benzene, and vinyl chloride, alone or in combination with one another, causes kidney cancer"?

 My work on this case is guided by the scientific method.
 The scientific method is a systematic approach used to conduct investigations in order to solve problems.
 The use of this method helps to ensure that scientific inquiry is objective, repeatable, and based on evidence.
-My approach also considers what are known as Bradford Hill criteria (Hill, 1965), or modified Bradford Hill criteria (Adami et al., 2011; Fedak et al., 2015; Miller et al., 2000), which are a set of attribution elements that epidemiologists, toxicologists, and other scientists employ in performing a causation analysis.
-The nine attribution elements are strength of association, consistency, specificity, temporality, biological gradient, biological plausibility (i.e., mechanism or mode of action), coherence, experiment, and analogy.
+6 My approach also considers what are known as Bradford Hill criteria (Hill, 1965), or modified Bradford Hill criteria (Adami et al., 2011; Fedak et al., 2015; Miller et al., 2000), which are a set of attribution elements that epidemiologists, toxicologists and other scientists employ in performing a causation analysis.
+The nine attribution elements are strength of association, consistency, specificity, temporality, biological gradient, biological plausibility (i.e., mechanism of action), coherence, experiment, and analogy.
 It is generally accepted that not all attribution elements must be met in order to establish causation.
-As indicated above, my work on this case focuses on the analysis and consideration of biological plausibility, by addressing whether perturbation of the immune system and inflammatory processes by TCE, PCE, benzene, and vinyl chloride, alone or in combination with one another, may be linked as valid mechanisms involved in the etiology of bladder cancer.
+As indicated above, my work on this case focuses on the analysis and consideration of biological plausibility, addressing the question of whether there are mechanistic pathways (or modes of action) whereby TCE, PCE, benzene, and vinyl chloride, alone, or in combination with one another, may be linked to the etiology of kidney cancer.